smarlowucf/smarlowucf.github.io-src/content/articles/tdd_iac.rst

 With a test suite in place, and a set of Salt states to provision an instance, the next step would be to automate the entire testing process.
 For this app I chose to dive into Terraform which launches an instance in EC2.
-It triggers the Salt states to be applied and then runs the test suite to confirm the instance is provisioned properly.
+It triggers the Salt states and then runs the test suite to confirm the instance is provisioned properly.
 At the moment the teardown process is manual so the next area for exploration would be a tool to automate Terraform.
 That is beyond this tutorial but a package that may be